 According to Florida Statute Section 877.03, disorderly conduct refers to acts “of a nature to corrupt the public morals, or outrage the sense of public decency, or affect the peace and quiet of persons who may witness them, or engages in brawling or fighting, or engages in such conduct as to constitute a breach of the peace…” While that definition is very broad, it essentially refers to fighting, demonstrating, or engaging in disruptive acts which affect someone else’s peace and quiet.

 Disorderly conduct charges are generally classified as second-degree misdemeanors which can result in penalties of up to 60 days in jail or six months of probation and a $500 fine.
 First-time offenders may be able to have the charges dismissed or mitigated to community service.
 This is where a Ft.
-Lauderdale disorderly conduct lawyer can be of valuable help as they may have an understanding of how specific prosecutors and judges in the Fort Lauderdale area treat disorderly conduct and breach of peace offenses.
+Lauderdale lawyer can be of valuable help as they may have an understanding of how specific prosecutors and judges in the area treat disorderly conduct and breach of peace offenses.

-Florida recognizes several disorderly conduct defenses including:
+State law recognizes several disorderly conduct defenses including: